 - Any allocated budget funds remaining after the contract period has expired will be recaptured and returned to the ARPA Microgrant Capacity Building Program fund pool.

 Please note, the application should be completed using Chrome or Firefox (Internet Explorer is not supported).

-The application will remain open until the $300,000 fund has been exhausted.
+The application will remain open until the $400,000 fund has been exhausted.
 (All funds have been expended).

 - Applications will be evaluated for consistency with preceding ARPA Microgrant Capacity Building Program General Requirements.

 - Applicants must be either a 501(c)(3) or 501(c)(6) nonprofit organization.

 - An organization will receive an email notification from the Economic Development Department within three (3) business days of submitting ARPA Microgrant Capacity Building Program application.